-‘Stuffed Grape Leaves’ is one of the most popular Turkish dishes.
-It is one of those dishes that always requested by everyone.
+‘Stuffed Grape Leaves‘ is one of the most popular Turkish dishes.
+It is one of those dishes that is always requested by everyone.
 It is not made that often because it takes time to stuff and roll the leaves.
 This delicious dish needs more effort to make than other dishes.
-It is on the top of to do list when we have guests for dinner or a family gathering.
-In Turkish cuisine, we have two types of Stuffed Grape Leaves dish.
-First one is meatless with vegetarian filling and it serves cold.
+It is on the top of the to-do list when we have guests for dinner or a family gathering.
+In Turkish cuisine, we have two types of Stuffed Grape Leaves dishes.
+The first one is meatless with vegetarian filling and it serves cold.
 The second option is with meat and serves hot.

-The Turks started to make stuffed dishes after they start agriculture besides the animal husbandry for a living.
-After the spread of agriculture around the country, the new food types start to involve to the cuisine.
-Turks start to preserve summer time cultivated foods to consume at winter time.
+The Turks started to make stuffed dishes after they start agriculture besides animal husbandry for a living.
+After the spread of agriculture around the country, new food types start to get into the cuisine.
+Turks start to preserve summertime cultivated foods to consume at wintertime.
 So most of the dried ingredients we use while making stuffed dishes, are the result of this.

-After Ottoman Empire starts to cultivate olive trees and produce olive oil; Palace kitchen started to use olive oil in most of the foods that cooked in the palace kitchen as an important ingredient.
-The birth place of Stuffed Grade Leaves is the Ottoman Palace’s kitchen and it was one the favorite olive oiled dish of the Ottoman Sultans Let’s roll some grape leaves.
+After Ottoman Empire starts to cultivate olive trees and produce olive oil; the Palace kitchen started to use olive oil in most of the foods cooked in the palace kitchen as an important ingredient.
+The birthplace of Stuffed Grade Leaves is the Ottoman Palace’s kitchen and it was one the favorite olive oiled dish of the Ottoman Sultans Let’s roll some grape leaves.

 Stuffed Grape Leaves

 - 2 cups rice rinsed well